-South Korean opposition leader stabbed in neck, rushed to hospital
+South Korean opposition leader stabbed in neck, airlifted to hospital

 Lee Jae-myung was attacked as he spoke to reporters during a visit to the southeastern port city of Busan.

-South Korean opposition leader Lee Jae-myung has been rushed to hospital after he was stabbed in the neck during a visit to the southeastern port city of Busan.
+South Korean opposition leader Lee Jae-myung has been airlifted to hospital in Seoul after he was stabbed in the neck during a visit to the southeastern port city of Busan.

-Lee, who heads the main opposition Democratic Party, was stabbed on the left side of his neck during a question and answer session with journalists, South Korea’s Yonhap news agency reported.
+Lee, who heads the main opposition Democratic Party, was stabbed on the left side of his neck by a man who lunged out of the crowd as he was walking with journalists on Tuesday morning.

 Keep readinglist of 4 items